Ketibansapi/Personal_Rock_Projects/README.md

 Inspired from HTML5UP template for the team project startup profile purpose and responsive for any devices.

 <a href="https://github.com/Ketibansapi/Kreasi_Co">Source code</a> | <a href="https://dazzling-cori-c108c0.netlify.com/"> Demo link

+---

+## Content Management System Things:

+## 1. Permana_Id

+Network service provider company profile using content management system for building this.

+<a href="http://permana.net.id/"> Demo link

+## 2. BCM_Malacca

+A religion services purpose.
+For them share a inspiration story, profile and schedule inside of the website.

+<a href="https://chickenflakes9.wixsite.com/bethanychurchmalacca/"> Demo link